IBM/app-modernization-coexistence-layer/README.md

 * *plans-data-replication-flow*: It transform the plans related data as-is from DB2 to PostgreSQL.
 * *billing-data-replication-flow*: It replicates the customer billing data of last three months.

-This code pattern provides you a project to import which already has data assets and DataStage flows in it.
+This code pattern provides you a project to import that has data assets and DataStage flows already created for you.
 Let's import the project.

 On the CP4D dashboard, click on the hamburger menu, navigate to `Home`.

 * Click on `Projects` under `Quick Navigation` section and then `New Project +`.
 * Choose to `create a project from a sample or file`.
-* Upload the `.zip` file located at xxx.
+* Upload the `.zip` file located at `app-modernization-coexistence-layer/datastage`.
-* Provide the name of the project and define storage.
-For storage, use the COS instance created in previous step.
+* Provide the name of the project (say demo) and define storage.
+For storage, use the COS instance created in step6.
 * Then click on `Create`.

 ![import-project](images/project-import.png)